-The estimated total construction cost of the project is \$108 million.
-The environmental studies were completed summer 2015 at a cost of \$6.8 million with a combination of funds from the State Transportation Congestion Relief Program (TCRP-\$5 million) and TransNet funds (1.8 million) from the San Diego Association of Governments.
-Project design began spring 2019 with funding provided by the State Transportation Improvement Program (STIP).
-Right-of-Way acquisition and construction will be completed as funding becomes available.
+The estimated total construction cost of the project is \$137 million.
+The environmental studies were completed in 2015 at a cost of \$6.8 million with a combination of funds from the State Transportation Congestion Relief Program (TCRP - \$5 million) and TransNet funds (\$1.8 million) from the San Diego Association of Governments.
+Project design began in spring 2019 with funding provided by the State Transportation Improvement Program (STIP).
+Construction will be completed as funding becomes available.